TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 RF Power is programmable, and the board can be configured to stay within legal limits (*10 mW*).
 Operating the board at full RF power (*100 mW*) requires a license (i.e. *HAM Radio Amateurs*).

-### Radio Chip: SI4438 vs. SI4463
+### Clones: SI4438 vs. SI4463
-*HC-12* uses a *SI44xx* radio chip from *Silicon Labs*.
-Most boards use the cheaper and less feature-rich *SI4438*.
+*HC-12* is available in many versions and cloned designs.
+They all use a *SI44xx* radio chip from *Silicon Labs*.
+Especially unbranded and very affordable boards use the cheaper and less feature-rich *SI4438*.

-Some boards claim to (or actually do) use the more advanced *SI4463*.
 Both versions are marketed under the same name: *HC-12*.
-And vendors often use *SI4438* and *SI4463* interchangeably in their ads, typically always shipping *SI4438*.
-The only half-way reliable way to tell is checking the chip markings on the boards you receive.
+Vendors often use *SI4438* and *SI4463* interchangeably in their ads, still shipping *SI4438* only.
+Check the chip markings on the boards you receive.

 *SI4438* and *SI4463* differ considerably: